Internet Sales Tax Passes Senate! This effects you! Please read. Thank you!

 Do I need special "flexible PVC Pipe fittings?"

-• No, any standard PVC fitting will work.
+• No, any standard pressure rated PVC fitting will work.
 There are a few people who sell special "flexible PVC Pipe fittings" however standard pvc fittings will work fine.
 We do offer "extra deep" couplings in standard sizes for extra protection or systems that work near the limit of the ratings for the pipe.
 The problem is, there are only a few fittings made this way.
 We've been using standard PVC fittings for 20 years without a failure due to the fitting.
 If you cut your pipe straight, clean it with primer, get a good uniform coating of glue on the pipe and fitting, and then hold the pipe in the socket for 10-15 seconds you will be fine.
 One thing: you do NOT twist the pipe once it's inserted into the fitting.
 Just push straight in, and hold.
 Be sure you get a good coating of glue 360 degrees around the pipe and inside the fitting socket.
 You will be fine if you follow these simple rules.

 Can I get a free sample?